HuangR-etc/R-randomForest_groupFeatureSelection/README.md

 # randomForest_groupFeatureSelection
-For the data with autocorrelation, the decision tree is constructed by grouping
+Edit the R package randomforest, the decision tree is constructed by grouping features.